Well, let's answer that question first so you can move on to better things in life. And the answer is:

 And that's it, 73 and catch you on the bands (as they say).

-As far as I know, most Amateur Radios Transceivers from the three main manufactures, ICOM; YAESU and KENWOOD seem to have settled for a 3dB/S scale below S9 (-73dBm).
+As far as I know, most Amateur Radios Transceivers from the three main manufactures, ICOM; YAESU and KENWOOD seem to display a 3dB/S scale below S9 (-73dBm).

 So if I read a Noise Floor (NF) of S3 on my S-Meter, which by using the 6dB/S standard would be -109dBm or -2.0dBμV NF.
 And my QSO partner, i.e. you, is stating a NF of S2 which, using the applied 3dB/S scale would be a NF of -94dBm or -13dBμV.